Roberto Sanseverino d'Aragona: Biography

-He was the son of Leonetto Sanseverino and Elisa Sforza, sister of Francesco Sforza, Duke of Milan.
+He was born in Naples as the son of Leonetto Sanseverino and Elisa Sforza, sister of Francesco Sforza, Duke of Milan.
 He assumed the surname of Aragon by concession of the king of the Kingdom of Naples Ferrante of Aragon.

-He was a general in the service first of his uncle Francesco Sforza, on whose behalf he defended Arcevia from the attacks of Piccinino (1442-1443) and then in the sieges of Pavia, Cremona, Como and in the battle of Caravaggio (1447-1449).
-Always in the service of Sforza, who in the meantime became Duke of Milan, with Bartolomeo Colleoni he beat the Venetians at Genivolta in July 1452.In 1458 he went on pilgrimage to the Holy Land and left a detailed diary of the journey.
+He was a general in the service first of his uncle Francesco Sforza, on whose behalf he defended Arcevia from the attacks of Piccinino (1442–1443) and then in the sieges of Pavia, Cremona, Como and in the battle of Caravaggio (1447–1449).
+Always in the service of Sforza, who in the meantime became Duke of Milan, with Bartolomeo Colleoni he beat the Venetians at Genivolta in July 1452.
+In 1458 he went on pilgrimage to the Holy Land and left a detailed diary of the journey.
 On his return he was sent by the Sforza, in the second fortnight of October 1460 to the aid of the king of the Kingdom of Naples Ferrante d'Aragona and participated until 1464 in the war between the Aragonese and the Angevins for the possession of the Kingdom, following the conspiracy of the Barons.
 Between 1462 and 1463 he distinguished himself in the subjugation of numerous Apulian cities still rebellious: Accadia, Troia, Serracapriola, Manfredonia and Monte Sant'Angelo.
+His role at the battle of Troia was particularly impactful, leading the heavy cavalry to victory and securing his throne.

-He came into conflict with King Ferrante, who would not have granted him what he had been promised, and then also with the Duke of Milan, with whom he did not find an agreement for the renewal of the conduct; he then passed into the service of the Republic of Florence against the Republic of Venice and in July 1467 participated in the battle of Riccardina, where he was noted for his valor.
+He came into conflict with King Ferrante, who would not have granted him what he had been promised, and then also with the Duke of Milan, with whom he did not find an agreement for the renewal of the conduct; he then passed into the service of the Republic of Florence against the Republic of Venice and on 25 July 1467 participated in the battle of Riccardina (also called the Battle of Molinella), where he was noted for his valor.

 In 1471 he again stipulated a four-year conduct with Galeazzo Maria Sforza who also renewed the investiture of Colorno.
 His company at that time often stayed in Romagna and Roberto frequented the lords of Bologna, the Bentivoglio, to whom he was linked by friendship: he was present in Bologna when the very young Hannibal was knighted by King Christian I of Denmark in 1474.